hotwa/LillyMol/README.md

 pip install pybind11 absl-py protobuf apt install python-dev
 ```

-Note that with the default build (below) Python bindings are not built.
+If you wish to use the xgboost QSAR model building tools in LillyMol,
+also pip install xgboost, scikit-learn, matplotlib and pandas.

-Make sure that python-dev and libblas-dev are installed.
+Make sure that python-dev and libblas-dev are installed at system level.

 ```
 sudo apt install python-dev libblas-dev
 ```

 Things seem to work seamlessly in virtualenv.

+Note that with the default build (below) Python bindings are not built,
+but 'make all' will.

 # TLDR
 If you have bazelisk and gcc installed, there is a reasonable possibility that